switchupcb/copygen/README.md

 ## Use

-This [example](https://github.com/switchupcb/copygen/blob/main/example) uses three type-structs to generate the `ModelsToDomain()` function.
-All paths are specified from the `types.yml` file path in `examples`.
+This [example](https://github.com/switchupcb/copygen/blob/main/example/main) uses three type-structs to generate the `ModelsToDomain()` function.
+All paths are specified from the `types.yml` file path in `examples/main`.

 ### Types